makersacademy/rps-challenge/docs/review.md

 ```

-[Note: should the route be 'game' rather than 'new_game'?]

 In the above example the first route GETs the form that allows a user to create a new game.
 This action does not change any state on the server so it's important that we use the GET action, and not POST.
-The second route corresponds to the POSTed submission of the new_game form.
+The second route corresponds to the POSTed submission of the new game form.
 This action does create some state on the server, i.e. the creation of a particular game, so it makes sense to use the active verb POST here.

 ## Defining weapons in more than one place